jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

     (a) a requisition shall not, without the consent of the local authority to which it was issued, be modified or withdrawn after the Director-General has approved the proposals of that local authority:
     (b) the modification of a requisition shall not prejudice the local authority's right to raise a loan under section 27(2).
 (6) Any local authority to which a requisition is issued shall within the time specified in the requisition submit to the Director-General proposals for the provision, alteration, or extension of sanitary works in accordance with the requisition.
 The proposals shall include plans and specifications of the works and all other particulars of the work to be carried out, and an estimate of its cost.
-(6A) Before approving a proposal under subsection (6), the Director-General must consult Taumata Arowai.
+(6A) Before approving a proposal under subsection (6), the Director-General must consult the Water Services Authority.
 (7) The Director-General may approve the proposals with or without modifications, which may include conditions subject to which the work is to be carried out, and the local authority shall carry out the work in accordance with the proposals as approved.
 (8) If the local authority fails to submit proposals within the time specified in the requisition, or if the Director-General does not approve the proposals, the Director-General may himself or herself make proposals, and any proposals so made by the Director-General shall have effect as if made and submitted by the local authority.
 (9) Before making or modifying any proposals the Director-General shall send a draft of the proposals or modifications to the local authority and shall give the local authority an opportunity of making representations in relation to the draft.
 Notice of the Director-General's final determination on the proposals shall be served on the local authority.